 How to Install / Update Graphics Drivers

-The following video explain how to install or update graphics drivers.
+The following video explains how to install or update graphics drivers.

 Also Read: Why are Games Not Using GPU?

-You just need to have the right hardware to plug the dedicated GPU in, plug in the PCIe power cables, connect your monitor to the GPU’s video output port and turn on the PC.
+You need the proper hardware to plug the dedicated GPU in, plug in the PCIe power cables, connect your monitor to the GPU’s video output port, and turn on the PC.

 Of course, you will need to download and install the new graphics card drivers.

 If replacing your old GPU with a new one, you must uninstall the old graphics drivers completely.